osrf/gazebo_tutorials/physics_params/tutorial.md

 contact force would be applied; Otherwise, contact force will be applied to correct the portion of the penetration with a value of penetration depth minus `min_depth`.
 The remaining `min_depth` penetration would stay.

+All the world files to generate the demonstration videos are accessible [here](https://bitbucket.org/rosebudflyaway/physics_params_world/overview).